DavidEaton/Menominee/ImplementationChecklist.md

 #### Controllers
- Refer to OrganizationsController.cs for implementation guidance.
+ Refer to BusinessesController.cs for implementation guidance.
 #### Register interface and repository with API dependency injection (DI) container.
 #### Add domain aggregate root DBSets to AppDbContext
 #### Test API with Postman